-- Make it Monday is our day to make new things.
-We’ll work on interesting arts and crafts projects, try preparing fun recipes, and create easy DIYs.
+You can work on interesting arts and crafts projects, try preparing fun recipes, and create easy DIYs.

-- Thinking Tuesday is our day to prevent the summer slump and make sure everything the kids learned this year is not forgotten.
+- Thinking Tuesday is a day to prevent the summer slump and make sure everything the kids learned this year is not forgotten.

-You can try to get out of the house and go to the pool, a water park, a lake or a pond.
+You can try to get out of the house and go to the pool, a water park, a lake, or a pond.

-- Take a Trip Thursday is our day to officially head out of the house.
-If we go out on Wednesday, we’ll try something simple like going on a walk around the town on a scavenger hunt, visiting a park, or going to a nearby playground.
+If you go out on Wednesday, you can try something simple like going on a walk around the town on a scavenger hunt, visiting a park, or going to a nearby playground.

 Some ideas on our list are a lemonade stand, camping in the backyard, a tea party, a movie day at home, and a family picnic.

 A good idea is to make your kids help clean the house and choose belongings that can be donated.

-Most of the time, this day is dedicated to playdates or playing videogames as we barely use electronics throughout the weekdays.
+Most of the time, this day is dedicated to playdates or playing video games as we barely use electronics throughout the weekdays.

 Sample Summer Daily Schedule

-Here is a look at our summer schedule:
+Take a look at this summer schedule:

-- At 8 am or sometimes a little earlier, kids would wake up and start their morning routine that includes having breakfast, getting dressed, combing their hair and brushing their teeth.
+- At 8 am or sometimes a little earlier, kids would wake up and start their morning routine that includes having breakfast, getting dressed, combing their hair, and brushing their teeth.

 - At 11 am, it is time for Independent Play.
-Kids are allowed to play at home by themselves or to play outdoors with chalk, ride bikes, etc.
+Kids are allowed to play at home by themselves or play outdoors with chalk, ride bikes, etc.

-- At 8 pm it is storytime!
-Sometimes I read a story to everyone, and other times one of the kids takes the lead.
-Right after, it’s time for bed.
+- At 8 pm, it is storytime!
+You can read a story to everyone or let one of your kids take the lead.

 Summer Schedule Templates